Azure/data-api-builder/docs/getting-started/getting-started-azure-mysql-db.md

 > **BEST PRACTICE**: It is recommeneded to use the _singular_ form for entities names.
 For GraphQL, the Data API builder engine will automatically use the correct plural form to generate the final GraphQL schema whenever a _list_ of entity items will be returned.
 More on this behaviour in the [GraphQL documentation](./../graphql.md).

 After that, the permissions for the exposed entity are defined via the `permissions` element; it ensures that only those users making a request with the right claims will be able to access the entity and its data.
-In this getting started tutorial, we're allowing anyone, without the need to be authenticated, to perform all the CRUD operations to the `Book` entity.
+In this getting started tutorial, we're allowing anyone, without the need to be authenticated, to perform all the CRUD operations on the `Book` entity.

 You can also add the `Author` entity now, applying the same concepts you just learnt for the `Book` entity.
 Once you have added the `Author` entity, the `entities` object of configuration file will look like the following: